asasvirtuais/workspace/readme.md

 **Usage**

-To use this repository you have to create the "packages" directory and clone the repositories you want to contribute to in there, it is not included in the repository because I believe it is important for contributors to understand they are doing, by creating the directory themselves contributors show that they are qualified to make contributions.
+To use this repository you have to create the "packages" directory and clone the repositories you want to contribute to in there, it is not included in the repository because I believe it is important for contributors to understand what they are doing, by creating the directory themselves contributors show that they are qualified to make contributions.